 Since detecting router malware is next to impossible, you need to do these simple things to prevent it.

 I also recommend changing your local DNS to something other than the router itself and something other than your ISP’s DNS.
-Finding one to use is another post.
+I recommend Cleanbrowsing.org’s servers for maximum security, but here’s what to do if you want to chase maximum performance.
 In your DHCP settings on the same screen about two sections down, under DNS, specify three fast, reliable servers from three different companies.
 One of them can be the same as what you use for local DNS.

 Resist the temptation to get cute, and don’t put anything personally identifiable in as your SID.
 Set it to a meaningless number, like the time of day, or the house number of a house you used to live in.